QTools 8.1.2

 Version 4.2.01, 2011-08-01

-This QSPY version adds generation of sequence diagrams as files to be processed by MscGen (www.mcternan.me.uk/mscgen/).
+This QSPY version adds the generation of sequence diagrams as files to be processed by MscGen (www.mcternan.me.uk/mscgen/).
 This version adds the option -g<msc_file> to generate a .msc file.

 Also, this version of QSPY for Windows allows COM ports larger than COM9.